Renewables

 Photo: CWP Global / LinkedIn

-CWP Europe signed a power purchase agreement (PPA) and the contracts for difference (CfD) and balancing responsibility for its Solarina photovoltaic project, with Serbia’s state-owned power utility Elektroprivreda Srbije (EPS).
+CWP Europe signed a power purchase agreement (PPA), including balancing responsibility, and a contract for difference (CfD) for its Solarina photovoltaic project, with Serbia’s state-owned power utility Elektroprivreda Srbije (EPS).

 Solarina is a special purpose vehicle or SPV for a photovoltaic park of 150 MW in connection capacity.
 Its site is near the city of Zaječar in eastern Serbia.
 The developer, CWP Europe, won a CfD in February for 105 MW at the country’s second solar power auction.
 All other projects were for 10 MW at most.